chandranlab/filo_GP-bat_NPC1/scr/2_random_forest/README.md

     * Evaluates by 10-fold cross-validation the RF
     * Trains the RF and evaluates it against the testing set and the Llov subset
     * Evaluation output is saved in 'output/model_eval.txt'
+    * Predictions of both models are also combined into a single prediction

 <p align="right">(<a href="#readme-top">back to top</a>)</p>